 Certainly!
-Please call 801-869-9046 to speak with our Group Sales Manager to customize your event package and discuss performance dates, seating options, catering, lodging, and other accommodations for your group.
+Please call 801-869-NOTE (801-533-6683) to customize your event package and discuss performance dates, seating options, catering, lodging, and other accommodations for your group.
 Group rates are available for groups of ten or more to select performances.

 Are lodging packages and discounts available?

 We have partnered with many area resorts and hotels to provide lodging packages and discounts.
-Please visit our Lodging Page for an up-to-date list of available packages and discounts.
+Please visit our Park City Lodging Page for an up-to-date list of available packages and discounts.

 How should I dress?